Discover IntelliJ IDEA for Scala

 IntelliJ IDEA automatically applies a code style you've configured in the Code Style settings as you edit, and in most cases you don't need to call the Reformat Code action explicitly.

-Useful formatting shortcuts:
+Check the following formatting shortcuts:

 When in the debug mode, you can evaluate any expression by using the Evaluate expression tool, which is accessed by pressing Alt+F8.
 This tool provides code completion in the same way as in the editor, so it's easy to enter any expression.

 If you want to "rewind" while debugging, you can do it via the Drop Frame action.
 This is particularly helpful if you mistakenly stepped too far.
-This will no revert the global state of your application, but will at least let you revert to a previous stack frame.
+This will not revert the global state of your application, but will at least let you revert to a previous stack frame.

 Reloading changes and hot swapping